News

 Two dream teams streamline big data processes

-TERN is playing major roles in two collaborative projects which are making data discovery, extraction and assimilation into models more streamlined, saving time and resources, and improving our understanding of ecosystem processes along the way.
+TERN is playing major roles in two collaborative projects which are making data discovery, extraction and assimilation into models more streamlined, saving time and resources, and improving our understanding of ecosystem observation processes along the way.

 According to the experts, there are 101 ways to discover and extract spatial data on the internet.
 The problem is that each one is designed for a different purpose and there isn’t an easy-to-use ‘one size fits all’ service.
 Users are forced to spend large amounts of time manipulating the datasets post-download, greatly slowing their workflow.